Fran Williams: International career

 Williams came through the England Netball pathway and was captain of the England under-21 team.
 She made her senior debut for the England Roses in November 2018 against Uganda.
 Williams made an instant impression in the national side and was later selected in England's 12-woman squad for the January 2019 Quad Series and the 2019 Netball World Cup, where the team finished third.

 She was not selected for the 2022 Commonwealth Games but returned to the side in 2023 as part of the England Roses team who achieved their first ever World Cup Silver Medal in Cape Town.
 In the semi-final against New Zealand, Williams secured the vital intercept that helped the Roses through to their first ever World Cup Final.
 Later that year she was appointed Captain for a test series against South Africa.

 Williams captained the England side when they won the 2024 Taini Jamison Trophy Series and 2025 Netball Nations Cup as well as silver at the 2024 Netball Nations Cup.
+In June 2026 Wiilliams was selected into the 2026 Commonwealth Games team and named as captain.